shield02/alx-system_engineering-devops/0x00-shell_basics/README.md

 > 7-movethatfile - Script moves betty file from /tmp/ to /tmp/my_first_directory
 > 8-firstdelete - Script deletes betty file from /tmp/my_first_directory
 > 9-firstdirdeletion - Script deletes my_first_directory from /tmp/
+> 10-back - Script changes the working directory to the previous one